kumar10725/Ethercat-Rasberry-Pi-OS/README.md

-# Ethercat-Rasberry-Pi-OS
+# Ethercat on Rasberry-Pi-OS and Ubuntu Mate 20 (LTS)
-Instructions on how to install ethercat on raspberry pi OS
+Instructions on how to install ethercat on raspberry pi OS (Ubuntu Mate 20 (LTS))

 #first install realtimepi OS